KevenPaulinoFerrer/Baysick/README.md

 ## Usage

 First utilize the command "list" to view all the available functions.

 ![list of functions](list.png)

 Then use the attribute "help" after the command to view how to utilize the command.

 ![help text](helptext.png)

-Ndirect being the command and help the attribute.
+Ndirect being the command and help the argument.

 ## Features